ziggear/ziggear/README.md

 ## Hi there 👋

-My name is Hao Zhang, an iOS/React Native developer in 🇨🇳China, with a passion for technology, a love for open source, and a keen interest in exploring and solving problems.
+My name is Hao Zhang, an iOS/React Native developer from 🇨🇳 China.
+I am passionate about technology, enthusiastic about open source, and have a keen interest in exploring and solving problems.

 ### My Projects 📒